o1-labs/proof-systems/book/src/rfcs/ffadd.md

 Finally, we perform a range check on the sum $u$, and we would know that $r < f$.

 But now we also have to check that $0\leq r$ or, equivalently, $g\leq u$.
-Isn't the first check trivial because $r$ is a field element?
+But this is implicitly covered by r being a field element of at most 264 bits (range check).

 ### Subtractions